-New Surrogacy Law in Thailand
+New Law For Surrogacy in Thailand

-What will be the legal relationship between the surrogate mother and the child she has given birth to?
+What will be the legal relationship between the surrogate mother and the surrogate child she has given birth to?
 The law says relatively little about this except for the case where both intended parents die before birth.
 It stipulates in Section 29 paragraph 2 that the genetic parents shall have no rights and obligations with regard to the child.
 This is confusing because at least one of the genetic parents is at the same time the applicant parent according to Section 22 who then will be the legal parent.

 Juslaws & Consult offers a free translation of the Act Providing Protection for Children Born through Assisted Reproductive Technologies (ART) as an unofficial translation.
 Please note that only the Thai version of the law is authoritative and we take no responsibility for the correctness of the translation.